Japan: Land of the Rising Sun

 What to bring/pack

 On this trip you will need to carry your own luggage for up to 30 minutes at a time.
-Train stations are quite complex and usually require a lot of stair climbing, especially when doing a quick transfer from train to train.
-Elevators aren't always available and cannot accommodate many people at a time, so if you are choosing to bring a suitcase, please ensure you are able to lift and carry it up and down stairs yourself without difficulty.
-A backpack is often preferred by travellers for this reason.
-Our ryokans allow suitcases but you'll need to carry instead of wheeling it onto the tatami floor in the room.
-Japanese public transport is often quite small and cramped without large luggage racks for big suitcases (even on the shinkansen trains), so it's best to pack as light and small as possible so that you are not blocking aisles or taking up extra seats on trains.
-If you have a lot of luggage you may need to use luggage forwarding services.
-These are economical and efficient - please speak to your leader if you need to get your baggage to another destination in Japan.
+Train stations are quite complex and usually require climbing a lot of stairs, especially when doing a quick transfer from train to train.
+Elevators aren't always available and cannot accommodate many people at a time, so if you bring a suitcase, please ensure you are able to lift and carry it up and down stairs yourself without difficulty.
+Our ryokans allow suitcases, but you'll need to carry it onto the tatami floor in the room, instead of wheeling it.
+A backpack is often preferred by travellers for these reasons.

 DAY PACK